Gerrit0/typedoc-plugin-banish/README.md

+> Archived: TypeDoc's `exclude` option works like this in recent versions.

 # typedoc-plugin-banish

 A plugin for [TypeDoc](https://typedoc.org/) which filters reflections according to their declaration location, like `--exclude` but better since it also catches inherited items.